 - 2 teaspoons vanilla

-- 2 cups gluten free flour blend WITH binder (see notes)
+- 2 cups gluten free flour blend WITH binder (see notes for recommended brand)

 - 1/4 teaspoon salt

 - 2/3 cup fresh lemon juice (3 - 4 lemons)